numfum/task-opt1/README.md

 ```
 For Windows, in a Visual Studio Command Prompt, build with:
 ```
-cl /wd4576 /W3 /Ox main.cpp
+cl /W3 /wd4576 /Ox main.cpp
 ```
-Feel free to tweak the compiler flags, `-flto` or `/GL` for example (but both optimised and unoptimised runs should be compared with the same flags).
-For Windows warning C4576 is for the initialiser list.
+Feel free to tweak the compiler flags, `-flto` or `/GL` for example, or target a specific CPU with `-mcpu=power9`, `/arch:AVX2`, etc., but both optimised and unoptimised runs should be compared with the same flags.

+(For Windows warning `C4576` is for the initialiser list.)

 ### Limits